All Episodes

 I didn't know him, as you know.

-That it's not just that he was overwhelmingly kind and gracious and recognized everyone's humanity, which he did, which we should all be doing and which many of us are failing to do.
+but a rigor that is also quite rare right now, that it's not just that he was overwhelmingly kind and gracious and recognized everyone's humanity, which he did, which we should all be doing and which many of us are failing to do.

-Uh but he also, and this is rarer yet, uh, and is also something that we strived to do, uh strive still, but strive to do explicitly in the classroom, um, because and it does feel like he was making a classroom out of all of these, all of these interactions that uh that he was in.
+But he also, and this is rarer yet, and is also something that we strived to do, strive still, but strive to do explicitly in the classroom.

-Uh when people came to him with views uh that he did not agree with, he told them no, and he told them why, and uh he appreciated when they engaged back with him.
+When people came to him with views that he did not agree with, he told them no, and he told them why.

-There was never a conflation of I don't agree with what you're saying with I don't like who you are.
+There was never a conflation of, I don't agree with what you're saying with, I don't like who you are.

 The fact that I don't like what you're saying or I don't agree with what you're saying has no bearing on whether or not I still view you as a human being.